Chocolates And Caramels Recalled Due To Possible Hepatitis Contamination

 According to the company, no candy products produced after Nov.
 25 were affected.

 The FDA said so far it’s not aware of any cases of hepatitis A related to the candies.
+The FDA made its statement on December 6, 2018.
 However, hepatitis A can have a long incubation period and may not show symptoms until 15 to 50 days after exposure.
 Exposure can have serious health consequences.
 The FDA recommends that anyone who ate candies purchased after Nov.
 14 consult with a healthcare professional.

 Common symptoms can include fever, headache, fatigue, loss of appetite, nausea, vomiting, diarrhea, abdominal pain, jaundice, dark urine and pale stool.